 d) To care for a spouse, minor child or parent who has a “serious health condition” as defined by the FMLA;

-e) To care for an adult child who is also incapable of self-care due to a disability (regardless of date of the onset of disability) and has a “serious health condition” as defined by the FMLA; and/or
+e) To care for an adult child who is incapable of self-care due to a disability (regardless of date of the onset of disability) and has a serious health condition; or

-A “serious health condition” is defined as an illness, injury, impairment or physical or mental condition that involves inpatient care or continuing treatment by a health care provider that renders the person incapacitated for more than three (3) consecutive calendar days.
-Furthermore, the first visit to a health care provider for an employee claiming a “serious health condition” under FMLA must occur within seven (7) days of the aforementioned incapacity with the second required visit occurring within thirty (30) days of the incapacitating event.
-In order for an employee to claim the need for continuous treatment under FMLA for a chronic serious health condition, the condition must require a minimum of two (2) visits per year to a healthcare provider, continue over an extended period of time, and may cause episodic rather than a continuing period of incapacity.
-A “serious health condition” is also defined as any period of incapacity related to pregnancy or for prenatal care.
+A serious health condition is defined as an illness, injury, impairment, or physical or mental condition that involves inpatient care or continuing treatment by a healthcare provider that renders the person incapacitated for more than three consecutive calendar days.
+An employee claiming a serious health condition must first visit a healthcare provider within seven days of the incapacity; the second visit must occur within 30 days of the incapacitating event.
+An employee claiming the need for continuous treatment under FMLA for a chronic serious health condition must visit a healthcare provider at least twice per year, and the condition must continue over an extended period of time.
+The condition may cause episodic rather than a continuing period of incapacity.

 Military Family Leave Entitlements